shprotodav/Identity-API/README.md

 Now you can execute any necessary request from the provided list.

 For easy testing of the project, you can first populate the database with values.
-To do this, it is recommended to use the 'Merge' request in the current project with the 'data.csv' file passed to it.
+To do this, it is recommended to use the 'Merge' request in the Transaction-API project with the 'data.csv' file passed to it.
 This file is located at the root of the Transaction-API repository.